 Welcome to the Nursing Ranks!

-Whether you’ve just graduated and haven’t yet taken your boards, have had a go at a few attempts to pass, or you’ve recently received your official "pass" email, come on in!
+Whether you’ve just graduated and haven’t yet taken your boards to become a registered nurse, have had a go at a few attempts to pass, or you’ve recently received your official "pass" email and are now working on your resume and cover letter, come on in!

 I won’t pretend that everyone will welcome you like that, and I’m not going to tell you, perhaps as did your nursing instructors, that nursing is all rosy and beautiful and whatnot.
 I’m going to tell you about some of the wonderful experiences you’ll have, and some of the not so wonderful ones to expect.

-Navigating Your Career as a Nursing New Grad
+Navigating Your Nursing Career as a Nursing New Grad

 Let's start with the less-than-stellar bits.